-We analyze the sequencing results and generate a personalized report.
+We analyze the sequencing results and generate a clinical report.

-Your physician will review with you the results and treatment options.
+Your physician will review the results and treatment options with you.

 Submitting your sample.

-We will work with you and your doctor to receive appropriate samples for DNA and RNA sequencing.
+We will work with your medical team to collect the appropriate samples needed.

 How will knowing more about my genomic alterations help determine a treatment plan?